Mass shootings stoke panic, confusion, and ciaos among any crowd.

 React immediately.
 Stop any work you’re doing and leave your belongings.
 Kick off your heels and only think of escaping.

 Maintain a safe distance.
-As much as possible, keep distance from where the gunfire comes from.
+As much as possible, maintain distance from where the gunfire comes from.
 Avoid the shooter’s line of sight.

 Hear the gun fire.
 You will hear the shots getting closer and closer if you stay at the same spot.
 Remember that 98% of active shooters do their attacks alone.
-For as long as you can avoid him, you will remain safe.
+As long as you can avoid him, you will remain safe.

 It will only take a few seconds to know if it’s possible to run.
 If you need to get past the active shooter to reach the possible exit or if he is quickly approaching to your area, start to hide or barricade.

 Find a good hiding place.
 The culprit will most likely chase anyone trying to escape.
-A massive shooter only cares about killing a lot of people before the SWAT team arrives.
+A massive shooter only cares about killing a lot of people.
 He will not spend time scouring every room just to kill an individual.
 But even so, give your best shot at hiding for better survival chances.

 Turn off the lights.
 Once you decided to hide in a room, turn the lights off.
 This will give the impression that no one’s inside that room.